Find Urgent Care today

 Stroke causes include the blood supply to part of the brain being interrupted or reduced — depriving brain tissue of oxygen and nutrients.
 This can happen when a blood vessel in the brain becomes blocked by a blood clot (known as an ischemic stroke) or when a blood vessel ruptures and causes bleeding into the brain (known as a hemorrhagic stroke).

 The interruption of blood flow and subsequent damage to brain cells can lead to various symptoms and potential long-term effects.
-According to the Mayo Clinic, managing risk factors such as high blood pressure, high cholesterol, and diabetes, as well as adopting a healthy lifestyle, can play a significant role in reducing the risk of experiencing a stroke.
+According to the CDC, managing risk factors such as high blood pressure, high cholesterol, and diabetes, as well as adopting a healthy lifestyle, can play a significant role in reducing the risk of experiencing a stroke.

 • What are the 3 types of strokes?